emiliska/powershell-scripts/README.md

 # powershell-scripts
-Some powershell scripts I am working on to make my life easier and learn powershell.
+a place to store my powershell-scripts